OpenWIS/excel2wis/excel2wisxml_developer_manual.md

 # Excel file shape configuration

-Shape of the excel file is set for the 4 sheets of the excel file :
+Shape of the excel file is set for the 4 sheets of the excel file:
 - delta linking _MD Fields_ columns to associated _Help_ rows
-- _MD Fields_ :
+- _MD Fields_:
     - column and row start
     - mandatory row
     - section row
-- _Help_ : associate columns with their header names
+- _Help_: associate columns with their header names
-- _MD generic_ :
+- _MD generic_:
     - row start
     - associate columns with their names
-- _MD Thesaurus_ :
+- _MD Thesaurus_:
     - column start
     - associate columns with their names

-Be careful always to keep row numbers, column numbers, header name values and delta linking Help rows to MD Fields columns consistent with excel file.
+Be careful always to keep row numbers, column numbers, header name values and delta linking _Help_ rows to _MD Fields_ columns consistent with excel file.

 The addition of a column in _MD Field_ or a row in _Help_ does not impact shape configuration.

 # Read and parse excel file with xlrd
-Get sheets and check excel file shape :
+Get sheets and check excel file shape:
-- Do _MD Fields_ ID match with _Help_ ID ?
+- Do _MD Fields_ ID match with _Help_ ID?
-- Are mandatory fields filled ?
+- Are mandatory fields filled?

 If an error is identified the script stops and an appropriate error message is displayed.